-Pursuant to section 420 of the Biosecurity Act 2014 WRICE USE ONLY Important information for applicants This form is to be used to apply as an accredited certifier for an Interstate Certification Assurance PHIS NUMBER: (ICA) arrangement.
-Information requested will enable your application to be processed as prescribed by the DATE APPROVED OR REFUSED: Biosecurity Act 2014.
-Your application must be assessed and granted by the chief executive before you can proceed with the proposed activity.
-FURTHER INFORMATION REQUEST DATE: Before lodging this application you should be familiar with the requirements of the Biosecurity Act 2014 available on the Office of the Queensland Parliamentary Counsel DATE FURTHER INFORMATION RECEIVED: website www.legislation.qld.gov.au.
-How to complete form for a new application PAYMENT PROCESSED DATE: now to complete form for a new application Must complete entire form.
+Pursuant to section 420 of the Biosecurity Act 2014 DATE RECEIVED: Important information for applicants This form is to be used to apply as an accredited certifier for an Interstate Certification Assurance Phis NUMBER: DATE APPROVED OR REFUSED: Biosecurity Act 2014.
+Your application must be assessed and granted by the before you can proceed with the proposed activity.
+FURTHER INFORMATION REQUEST DATE: Before lodging this application you should be familiar with the requirements of the Biosecurity Act 2014 available on the Office of the Queensland Parliamentary Counsel DATE FURTHER INFORMATION RECEIVED: website www.legislation.gld.gov.au.
+How to complete form for a new application PATMENT PROCESSED DATE: Must complete entire form.
 PAYMENT AMOUNT RECEIVED: How to complete form for an amendment or renewal RECEIPT NUMBER: Update any areas that require amendments; Must complete part A section 1, part B sections 2-4 and part C.